 If you do have limit switches setup, slowly jog to them and when they are pressed, the machine should stop.
 Mach3 has a limit switch override option, found under Settings tab (Alt-6) that ignores the state of the switch.
 You can use this to manually jog of the switch.
 A safer alternative would be, to press the limit switch and try to jog.
 That way you are less likely to crash your machine if the switch is not detected.

 To test the homing, first be prepared to press the E-stop button or Stop in Mach3.
 For the first time I recommend that you set the homing speed even lower.
 The press the “ref all home” button and the machine should move.

-Last step in this Mach3 limit switch tutorial is to test the soft limits.
+The last step in this Mach3 limit switch tutorial is to test the soft limits.
 If you have setup the homing and soft limits correctly, you should not be able to jog over the virtual border.
 Set the jogging speed to slow and start jogging.
-The machine should stop once you have reached the soft limits border.
+The machine should stop once you have reached the border of the soft limits.

 If everything was done correctly this Mach3 limit switch tutorial should finish the basics of setting up your machine.
 You should now have a working and safe machine for you to work on.

 If you need any informations about the stepper motor driver and how to use it, we have a complete explanation of stepper motor driver.